 LET'S WRAP IT UP: WHAT ARE SULFATES IN SHAMPOO?
 WHAT DO SULFATES DO TO YOUR HAIR?

+Sulfates are harsh chemical surfactants that dry out hair and can strip away color.
 The best piece of advice from Dr. Joe: “When it comes to shampoo, take away the sulfates.
 And if you want the cleanest, healthiest hair and scalp, take away any ingredients that have nothing to do with cleansing.”